Electric Field

 Discover what an Electric Field is and how it influences charged particles.

-Now imagine particle A is in a space and a bunch of other charges are randomly thrown in the mix.
-At different locations in this space, particle A will feel different intensities of pull and push forces on it.
-This is as a result of different attraction and repelling forces acting on particle A from the other like and unlike charges at varying distances from it. multiple configurations of force pulling/pushing.
-In this space of multiple configurations of forces, the force felt per charge is the electric field and has the unit Newton/Coloumb (N/C)
+Now imagine particle A is placed in a space and a bunch of other charges are randomly distributed in the mix.
+At different locations in this space, particle A will feel different intensities of pull and push forces on it because it will be at varied distances from various like and unlike charges.